camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 Then, two alternatives may occur:

 **Scenario 1**: User Consent is not required or User Consent has already been given (Step 7).
-The API Exposure Platform will continue the authorization code flow by redirecting to the Application's redirect_uri (invoker_callback) and including the authorization code (OperatorCode).
+The API Exposure Platform will continue the authorization code flow by redirecting to the Application's redirect_uri (api_consumer_callback) and including the authorization code (OperatorCode).

 **Scenario 2**: Consent is required and has not yet been provided by the User (Step 8)

 - The Operator performs the consent capture following Section 3.1.2.4 of the OpenID Connect Core 1.0 specification.
 Since the Authorization Code Grant involves the Consumption Device, Consent can be captured directly from the User - however this must be done in a manner that does not allow for background loading and acceptance by a malicious Application.
-- Once the User has given Consent, the flow continues by redirecting to the Application's redirect_uri (invoker_callback) and including the authorization code (OperatorCode).
+- Once the User has given Consent, the flow continues by redirecting to the Application's redirect_uri (api_consumer_callback) and including the authorization code (OperatorCode).

 Once the Application receives the redirect with the authorization code (OperatorCode - Steps 9-10), it will retrieve the access token from the operator's API exposure platform (OperatorAccessToken) (Steps 11-12).